Liberal Educator Horace Mann’s Last Triumph: Antioch College

 The Harvard of the West

-Once settled, Mann went about the task of making Antioch “the intellectual opening of the west.”He designed the school’s curriculum after that of Harvard University, emphasizing “physical and moral health,” along with rigorous course selection.
+Once settled, Mann went about the task of making Antioch “the intellectual opening of the West.”He designed the school’s curriculum after that of Harvard University, emphasizing “physical and moral health,” along with rigorous course selection.

-Turbulence
+Turbulence and Enlightenment

-The battle over sectarianism spread like wildfire to faculty, students and even the local townspeople.
+The battle over sectarianism spread like wildfire to faculty, students, and even the local townspeople.
 Sides were taken.
 Soon the campus rang out with pro- and anti-Mann factions.
 Many were suspicious of Mann’s liberal views.

 In the end, though, Horace Mann prevailed.
 His contract was renewed each year, and Antioch remained non-sectarian.
 It is today.

 As the campus life returned to normal, a certain enlightenment was in the air.
-For example, Antioch’s dining room accommodate both sexes.
+For example, Antioch’s dining room accommodated both sexes.
 Mann wrote that it was a “charming scene of social enjoyment and innocent hilarity”–unlike Oberlin College, where students were not allowed to speak during meals.

-The First of Countless Financial Crises
+Countless Financial Crises

 But while there was hilarity in the dining hall, big trouble was brewing inside the majestic brick towers that housed Antioch’s administrators.
 The reason, obviously: the school was virtually bankrupt from the time it opened its doors.